 Physical therapy add-on

-When you opt for this add-on, Lemonade will reimburse you for treatments related to functionality issues and cover costs of physical treatments that can help your pet recover from injuries, such as acupuncture and hydrotherapy.
+When you opt for this add-on, Lemonade will reimburse you for treatments related to functionality issues and cover the costs of physical treatments that can help your pet recover from injuries, such as acupuncture and hydrotherapy.

 Vet visit fees add-on

 This policy add-on extends your coverage to include vet visit fees.
 That’s the fee vets charge just for their time and labor, in addition to the actual cost of the treatment.
 If you get this add-on, Lemonade will help pay for vet visit fees that are charged for accidents and illnesses.